LinJinpu/LinJinpu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my front page.
 I am a physicist and I explore the use of artificial intelligence in physics.
+My research interest includes:
+- plasma physics
+- optics & lasers
-My research interest includes optics & lasers, plasma physics, particle acceleration, high-energy-density physics, and quantum physics.
-Discussion and consultance on these topics are welcomed.
+plasma physics, optics & lasers, particle acceleration, radiation generation, high-energy-density physics, and quantum physics.
+Feel free to contact me for discussion or consultance.